TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`bool<class_bool>` **has_region** **(** :ref:`Vector3<class_Vector3>` global_position **)**

-Returns true if the specified location has a region allocated.
+Returns true if the specified position has a region allocated.

 .. rst-class:: classref-item-separator